Wes Moore: Personal life

 Moore met Dawn Flythe in Washington, D.C. in 2002.
 They moved to the Riverside community in Baltimore in 2006.
 The couple eloped in Las Vegas while he was on a brief leave from Afghanistan and were married by an Elvis impersonator.
 Their official wedding ceremony was held on July 6, 2007.
 They have two children, born in 2011 and 2013.

 In late 2008, the Moores moved from Riverside to Guilford, where they lived until Moore's election as governor in 2022.
 From 2015 to 2023, he attended services at the Southern Baptist Church in east Baltimore.
 They reside in Government House, the official residence of the Maryland governor and First Family in Annapolis, Maryland.

-Moore holds honorary degrees from Lafayette College, Skidmore College, Lincoln University, and the University of the Commonwealth Caribbean.
+Moore holds honorary degrees from Loyola University Maryland, Lafayette College, Skidmore College, Lincoln University, and the University of the Commonwealth Caribbean.
 He is a member of the Sons of the American Revolution; his ancestor Prince Ames served in the Massachusetts Militia in the Revolutionary War.

 Moore is a fan of the Baltimore Ravens, Baltimore Orioles, and New York Knicks.

-Military decorations and badges

-Moore's decorations and medals include: